snh/dockerfiles/ka9q-radio/README.md

 [_avahi-daemon_](https://avahi.org/) is required on the host running the container (included by default with Raspberry Pi OS).

+Make sure to run `touch /opt/ka9q-radio/wisdomf /opt/ka9q-radio/wisdom` (paths from below examples) before starting the container for the first time, otherwise Docker may create an empty directory in their place if they are missing.

 ## Example configurations

 ### `radiod.conf` for a RTL-SDR